 Part of the Ionian group of islands the island is located, where else, but in the Ionian Sea, off the western shores of Greece, right near the mainland, with its northern tip reaching into Albania.
 It’s the second largest island of the group and also one of the most popular when it comes to Yacht Charter Greece tourism.

 The vegetation of Corfu is very simple and in many ways is similar to the one in mainland Greece.
 Olive trees seem ubiquitous, together with the grape vine, fig trees and pomegranates.
 There are also small patches of pear and apple trees.
 Added sometime in the past were more exotic fruits trees like the prickly pear or the banana.
-There are some wild Mediterranean species that are known to Yacht Charter regulars from other islands, such as the myrtle or the holm oak which grow in the wild parts of the island.
+There are some wild Mediterranean species that are widely known, such as the myrtle or the holm oak which grow in the wild parts of the island.

-The weather in Corfu makes it possible for Yacht Charter holidaymakers to visit its shores all year round.
+The weather in Corfu makes it possible for yacht charter holidaymakers to visit its shores all year round.
 Winter, though with temperatures ranging between 5 and 15 degrees is sunny and wet.
 Spring is definitely a season to visit Corfu if you love the Mediterranean.
 This is the time of year when most plants are in bloom creating wonderful symphonies of aromas and the temperatures reach a lovely 25 degrees.
-Summer is when most of the Yacht Charter crew arrive, with the sun reaching its full potential, daily temperatures exceeding 30 degrees and mostly sunny days.
+Summer is when most of the visitors arrive, with the sun reaching its full potential, daily temperatures exceeding 30 degrees and mostly sunny days.
 In autumn, most of the trees bear fruit and showers are more frequent bringing with them winds from the Albanian shores.

 The sailing around Corfu and indeed around all the Ionian Islands is quite refreshing and easy.
-Lots of Anchoring places in between the numerous capes and bays of the irregular shores, fair winds for most of the year (especially during the high season), lots of line of sight sailing and many itineraries to fufill even the most insatiable Yacht Charter crew.
+Lots of anchoring places in between the numerous capes and bays of the irregular shores, fair winds for most of the year (especially during the high season), lots of line of sight sailing and many itineraries to fufill even the most insatiable.